Bersaelor/Talks/SwiftyBeagle/SwiftyBeagle.md

 # 🐶 SwiftyBeagle

-- takes care of web-parts for you
+- takes care of webparts for you
 - developers define detailed validation functions
-- 🐶 "balks" when problems occur
+- 🐶 "barks" when problems occur

 ---